 Statewide, with larger populations in eastern and southern Missouri.

 Habitat and Conservation

 Occurs in a variety of habitats, but especially in forests and parklike areas.

 Larvae feed on a great variety of plants, including grasses, herbaceous plants, shrubs, deciduous trees, and conifers.
 They have been recorded on more than 30 species of plants in Missouri.
 In the Ozarks, Io moth caterpillars are commonly found on sassafras.
 Adults, like other members of the giant silkmoth family, have reduced mouthparts and do not eat.

 Adults fly from early May into September.
 There are two broods in Missouri.
 Like most other moths, this species is nocturnal and attracted to lights.
 Adults seek mates from just after dark to shortly after midnight.
 Females lay clusters of eggs on host plants.
 The caterpillars, especially when young, are gregarious (live in groups) and sometimes form lines, “marching” in single file.
 The papery cocoons are made on the ground in leaf litter or on plants.
 They are spun of silk and sometimes incorporate leaves.

-Scientists in former days were well educated in the Classics, and this is reflected in the names they gave to many natural subjects.
+Scientists in former days were well educated in the Greek and Roman classics, and this is reflected in the names they gave to many natural subjects.
 Io, the name of this moth (as well as of one of Jupiter’s largest moons), is a character from Greek mythology associated with moons.